KevinBatdorf/wavy-divider/readme.txt

 = Gradients =

 To use a gradient, you need to wrap the wavy divider in a group block and apply the gradient to the group block.
 After that, create a wavy shape and apply a color that matches your content background (e.g. white).
 You can then switch the direction of the divider (under settings) to give a mirrored effect.
-This way the gradient is applied to the group block and the divider acts as a mask.
+This way the gradient is applied to the group block and the wavy divider acts as a mask.

 = Group Block =

 If nesting the wavy divider in a group block, you may want to remove the padding and margins so that the wavy divider will not have spacing around it.
-To handle this, select the group block, and under "Advanced" add these two classes:
+To handle this, select the group block, and under "Advanced" (at the bottom of the settings area) add these two classes:

-wavy-divider-remove-margin
+- `wavy-divider-remove-margin`
-wavy-divider-remove-padding
+- `wavy-divider-remove-padding`

 == Installation ==